 Nostalgic Whimsy Meets Modern

 With dainty silhouettes, pastel yellow perfection, and just the right touch of whimsy, this living room vignette is what Wes Anderson–inspired interior dreams are made of.
 The traditional French settee is very Marie Antionette, which is simultaneously reinforced and undermined by the realist photograph above it.
-There's a nod of nostalgia for a bygone era, as it captures something that is distinct of the past but with modern technology.
+There's a nod of nostalgia for a bygone era, as it captures something with modern technology that is distinctly of the past.
 The silver tabletop décor also confirms the modern sensibility.

 Bohemian Meets Formal